yousefelsonbaty/favorite_places/README.md

-# favorite_places
+# Favorites Places App

-A new Flutter project.
+An application for picking places using Google Maps made for Android through Flutter using Dart.

 ## Getting Started